sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 );
 ```

 The chart in figure NEXTFIGURENUMBER now shows both measurements for the years in question, but it's gotten a little cramped and confusing.
-The values butt up right against the edges of the chart, and the grid lines are hard for users to interpret when there are multiple vertical axes.
+The values butt up against the edges of the chart, and the grid lines are hard for users to interpret when there are multiple vertical axes.

 <figure>
 <div id="line-chart2" style="width:600px;height:400px;"></div>